INPEACE Began Active Operations in 1994.

-In 1994, three visionary community-minded Native Hawaiian educators from Kauaʻi and Honolulu came together to create INPEACE.
-All rooted in Native Hawaiian education, Sherlyn, Alice and Kathy had a strong commitment to community and culture based education.
-Sharing food, traveling together and extensive conversations led to the following core principles and beliefs that ground the agency to this day:
+In 1994, three visionary community-minded educators from Kauaʻi and Honolulu came together to create INPEACE.
+As Native Hawaiians, both Sherlyn and Alice brought their unique perspectives to the work.
+Together with Kathy, who had been working in Native Hawaiian education for years, they all had a strong commitment to community and culture-based education.
+Sharing food, traveling together, and having extensive conversations led to the following core principles and beliefs that ground the agency to this day:

-The marriage of these ideas along with relationships in the funding world led to the birth of the first program Ka Lama o Ke Kaialulu.
-This program is a "grow-your-own-teacher" model where community members are recruited to become teachers in their own community schools.
-Among the first graduates: Larrilyn Tamashiro, a Waiʻanae Coast resident and teacher who later became INPEACE Board President and Marci Waiʻaleʻale Sarsona, who went on to become the 2nd CEO of INPEACE and is now at the Department of Hawaiian Homelands.
+The marriage of these ideas, along with relationships in the funding world, led to the birth of the first program Ka Lama O Ke Kaialulu.
+This program is a “grow-your-own-teacher” model, where community members are recruited to become teachers in their own community schools.
+Among the first graduates include Larrilyn Tamashiro, a Waiʻanae Coast resident and teacher who later became INPEACE’s board president, and Marci Waiʻaleʻale Sarsona, who went on to become the second CEO of INPEACE and is now at the Department of Hawaiian Homelands.

 Funding from the W.K.
-Kellogg Foundation for Supporting Partnerships to Assure Ready Kids (SPARK) began a new chapter in the life of INPEACE.
-This grassroots effort to help children get ready for school and schools get ready for children was born out of a relationship that formed based on a presentation Kathy and Sherlyn gave during a pre-session on Native Peoples at the Council on Foundations here in Hawaiʻi.
-Three entities in Hawaiʻi were asked to submit proposals to WKKF and after lunch at McDonald's in Nānākuli, Program Officer Val Johnson saw exactly where the hearts and minds of our founders were when it came to community.
-SPARK jettisoned INPEACE statewide and allowed us to quadruple the numbers of participants we served and multiply our partnerships a hundred fold.
+Kellogg Foundation (WKKF) for Supporting Partnerships to Assure Ready Kids (SPARK) began a new chapter in the life of INPEACE.
+This grassroots effort to help children prepare for school and schools to prepare for children was born out of a relationship based on a presentation Kathy and Sherlyn gave during a pre-session on native peoples at the Council on Foundations here in Hawaiʻi.
+Three entities in Hawaiʻi were asked to submit proposals to WKKF, and after lunch in Nānākuli, Program Officer Val Johnson saw exactly where the hearts and minds of our founders were when it came to community.
+SPARK jettisoned INPEACE statewide and allowed us to quadruple the numbers of participants we served and multiply our partnerships one hundred fold.

-Starting with one employee and $450 in the bank, INPEACE has grown statewide to serve more than 2,000 annually with seven programs, 155 employees and an annual budget of over $4 million.
-Over the last 17 years we have employed more than 400, the majority of which have been Native Hawaiian and from the community they serve.
+Starting with one employee and $450 in the bank, INPEACE has grown statewide, serving more than 2,000 annually with seven programs, while maintaining 155 employees and an annual budget of over $4 million.
+Over the last seventeen years, we have employed more than 400 individuals, the majority of which have been Native Hawaiians from the community they serve.